 - 1. 'We', 'Our' and the 'University' refers to Birmingham City University. - 2.
-A 'working day' is classed as a day within the week from Monday to Friday, 9am to 5pm, not including any Public Holidays or days when the University is closed. - 3.
-Cumulative attendance means that a student's attendance must meet a minimum threshold percentage during each monitoring period as outlined in section 6.
-For example, this applies to students repeating a year of study.
-For these students there is an attendance requirement of 85%, attendance across the monitoring periods weeks 1-2, 3-5, 6-8, 9-11.
-Therefore, the student must achieve 85% attendance overall within each of the monitoring periods. - 4.
+Students and apprentices will be referred to as students.
+Where the policy relates to apprentices and apprenticeship provision only, it will refer directly to apprentices and apprenticeship provision as appropriate. - 3.
+A 'working day' is classed as a day within the week from Monday to Friday, 9am to 5pm, not including any Public Holidays or days when the University is closed. - 4.
+Where cumulative attendance is being monitored, a student's attendance must meet a minimum threshold percentage during the whole teaching period.
+For example, where there is an attendance requirement of 85%, attendance across the whole semester will be monitored after weeks 2, 5, 8, 11.
+Therefore, the student must achieve an overall 85% attendance irrespective of whether they are being monitored between weeks 1 and 5, or between weeks 1 and 11. - 5.
 A Break in Study is a formal process to temporarily pause a student's study.
-A student will be on a break in studies for an agreed period of up to one academic year.
-During this time the student will not have access to teaching, resources or buildings.
-This means that a student will not be able to continue with their studies, submit assessments or take exams.
-Students who hold a Student Route Visa will also be required to return to their home country.
-A Break in Study will apply in one of the following scenarios: - A student-led request, for example due to health reasons, please refer to the Change of Circumstances policy. - A University-led decision, for example (but not limited to) poor attendance and/ or engagement. - 5.
-Attendance is defined as the presence of the student for the entirety of a scheduled learning session on-campus and/or online.
-Sessions include but are not limited to: - Lectures, seminars and tutorials, practical sessions (for example studio, demonstrations, lab sessions and workshops). - Project/dissertation supervision meetings. - Presentations and performances. - External visits and/or fieldwork which are a mandatory part of the curriculum. - Clinical, work experience and work-based placement sessions. - 6.
-Engagement is defined as active participation by the student to enhance their learning demonstrated by engaging with learning activities and resources, as well as engaging with summative and formative assessments.
+This will apply in one of the following scenarios: - A student-led request, for example due to health reasons. - A University-led decision, for example due to poor attendance and/or engagement. - A request from an apprentice or their employer.
+This may also be referred to as a Break in Learning. - 6.
+Attendance is defined as the presence of the student for the entirety of a scheduled learning session (on-campus and/or online).
+Sessions include but are not limited to: - Lectures, seminars and tutorials, practical sessions (for example studio, demonstrations, lab sessions and workshops). - Project/dissertation supervision meetings. - Presentations and performances. - External visits and/or fieldwork which are a mandatory part of the curriculum. - Clinical, work experience and work-based placement sessions.

+- 7. Engagement is defined as active participation by the student to enhance their learning demonstrated by engaging with learning activities and resources, as well as engaging with summative and formative assessments.
 This includes but is not limited to: - Attendance at and active contribution to personal or group tutorials. - Submission of assessments. - Attendance at examinations or time-constrained assessment activities. - Engagement with the virtual learning environment (Moodle). - Responding in a timely manner to communications from the University. - Proactive engagement with Course Team and/or Personal Tutor.